bahmutov/cypress-examples/docs/recipes/table-column-order.md

 Imagine we have a table with multiple columns.
 We don't need to check every column, but we want to confirm that there are three columns "Users", "Items", and "Projects" in that order.

+You can watch this recipe at [Confirm The Table Columns Order](https://youtu.be/zOLM8fodASY).

 <!-- fiddle Table column order -->

 ```html